 © Crown Copyright 2009 GBNNSS

-The species is already in Scotland in localised populations and we need to understand distribution better to support management
+This species is already in Scotland in localised populations, so we need to understand distribution better to support management and protect uninvaded waters

 Raccoon (Procyon lotor)